 Trips for Solo Travelers

-When we launched our Escapes guide last month, we heard from a few readers who explained that they were single, filled with wanderlust, and wanted some good options for getaways with some structure—where they wouldn’t feel completely isolated.
+When we first launched our Escapes guides, we heard from a few readers who explained that they were single, filled with wanderlust, and wanted some good options for getaways with some structure—where they wouldn’t feel completely isolated.
 We compiled a list of getaways that are centered around learning (cooking, painting, photography, etc.), as well as some of the world’s best adventure travel outfitters.
 They organize small, intimate group trips that are great for singles and couples alike: You get once-in-a-lifetime experiences, along with great company at mealtime.
 Solo vacationers should also check out (and into) any of these wellness spas and getaways.

 Wuzhen Clubhouse18 S. Sifo Rd., Wuzhen | +86.573.8255.5555